tedcook94/AngularFlaskDocker/README.md

   services, etc.) to get information on those.
   - You can also use the `kubectl get pod <pod-name>` to get information on a specific object.
+- `kubectl config get-contexts` will show you the different Kubernetes contexts you have configured. `kubectl config use-context <context-name>` will switch your current context.
+  - This can be used to quickly switch back and forth between different Kubernetes instances, such as your local Kubernetes cluster and an AWS EKS cluster.
 - The server component has a `/api/cpu` endpoint that can be used to simulate high CPU usage in order to test auto-scaling as follows:
   - Run `kubectl run -i --tty load-generator --rm --image=busybox --restart=Never`